Do you need Colorado Boating education?

 With regard to boat safety education courses, a person:

-- must be 14 years of age to take a proctored exam in a classroom setting and get the state-issued boating safety certificate.
+- Must be 14 years of age to take a proctored exam in a classroom setting and get the state-issued Colorado Boating Safety Certificate.

 All states, territories, and provinces will recognize boating education cards that meet NASBLA requirements and Canadian Pleasure Craft Operator Cards that meet Transport Canada’s requirements.
 (This is known as “reciprocity.”)